Schema-based active inference supports rapid generalization of experience and frontal cortical coding of abstract structure: Acknowledgments

 \section{Acknowledgments}

+We thank Mohamady El-Gaby and Adam Harris for useful feedback and discussions.
 This research received funding from the European Research Council under the Grant Agreement No. 820213 (ThinkAhead), the Italian National Recovery and Resilience Plan (NRRP), M4C2, funded by the European Union – NextGenerationEU (Project IR0000011, CUP B51E22000150006, `EBRAINS-Italy'; Project PE0000013, `FAIR'; Project PE0000006, `MNESYS'), and the Ministry of University and Research, PRIN PNRR P20224FESY and PRIN 20229Z7M8N.
 The GEFORCE Quadro RTX6000 and Titan GPU cards used for this research were donated by the NVIDIA Corporation.
 We used a Generative AI model to correct typographical errors and edit language for clarity.

 {S\arabic{figure}} {S\arabic{figure}} {S\arabic{table}}